TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/stc.md

 DSP STC Test Application started.
 DSP STC Test should Pass & Completed.
 If DSP STC test is successfull, DSP Core will be reset.
+Wait for interrupt registration in DSP Core .
+Interrupt registration in Done on DSP Core .
 DSP Core is Reset.
 DSP STC is done Successfully & Passed.
 R5F STC Test Application started.